-In this branch we’re going to share our recipe for nettle lasagna with you.
+We’re going to share our recipe for nettle lasagna with you.
 It’s definitely one of our favorite nettle recipes.

 Why are we sharing a food recipe with you, when we’re all about herbal medicine?

 Well, the more we’ve learned about herbs, the more we’ve come to think of food as medicine.
-Rather than waiting for symptoms to occur and treating them with concentrated forms of plants in little pills, we nourish ourselves through the seasons, gathering and using the herbs and wild plants in our every day cooking.
+Rather than waiting for symptoms to occur and treating them with concentrated forms of plants in little pills, we nourish ourselves through the seasons, gathering and using the herbs and wild plants in our everyday cooking.

 In this way we nourish all of our bodies systems, and reduce the incidents of sickness in our lives.